1. Home

 Pricing

-There are two editions available to you namely Fusion 11.5 and Fusion Pro.
-There is also a 30-day trial available for free with all the basic features of the software.
+There are two editions available to you, namely Fusion Player and Fusion Pro.
+There is also a 30-day trial available for VMware Fusion Pro with all the basic features of the software and a free personal use license for Fusion Player.

 To navigate between windows, swipe up on the trackpad with three fingers to open Mission Control, which shows all the windows that you have open.
 Click on the window you want to access.

 For example, in the below, we’d click on ‘Desktop 1’, which is our virtual machine that has Windows and DotActiv on.
+We currently use Parallels.
 To navigate back to your Mac, swipe up on the trackpad with three fingers to open Mission Control and choose the appropriate window – in this case, ‘Desktop 2’.

-In order for the above steps to work accurately, you need to have Parallels open.
+In order for the above steps to work accurately, you need to your VM open.

 Was this article helpful?